 West of downtown Syracuse, the sizable Irish immigrant population of the Tipperary Hill neighborhood insisted that traffic lights in their neighborhood be turned upside-down so that the “British” red did not sit above the “Irish” green.
 One traffic light is still “upside down,” and a statue at the corner of Tompkins and Milton streets evokes the whole story.

 In downtown Syracuse, treat yourself to a plate of some of New York’s finest ribs at Dinosaur Bar-B-Que (246 W. Willow St., 315/476-4937), a biker-friendly haunt housed in a brick tavern dating from the last days of the Erie Canal.
 This is the original incarnation of what is now a major East Coast institution.
-Another local culinary landmark sits a few miles north of Syracuse, along the shores of Lake Onondaga in the hamlet of Liverpool: Heid’s of Liverpool (305 Oswego St., 315/451-0786), where grilled pork-and-veal “Coneys” and traditional “Franks” hot dogs are served up in one of America’s oldest drive-ins, dating from 1917.
+Another local culinary landmark sits 5 mi (8 km) north of Syracuse, along the shores of Lake Onondaga in the hamlet of Liverpool: Heid’s of Liverpool (305 Oswego St., 315/451-0786), where grilled pork-and-veal “Coneys” and traditional “Franks” hot dogs are served up in one of America’s oldest drive-ins, dating from 1917.

 East of Syracuse down the I-90 Thruway, hilly Utica (pop.
-60,652) is another good detour.
+60,100) is another good detour.
 Beer fans in particular will want to make the trip: Since 1888, the old West End Brewery, now Saranac Brewing Co.
-(830 Varick St., 800/765-6288 or 315/624-2490, $5), on Brewhouse Square, has pumped out barrels of Matt’s trademark Utica Club and Matt’s Premium regional beers alongside its soft drinks and premium microbrews.
-In-depth tours of the compact family-owned facilities take you through the entire production process and drop you off in a velvet-lined Victorian tavern for your complimentary glasses of Saranac or frothy root beer.
+(830 Varick St., 800/765-6288 or 315/624-2490, $5 tours), on Brewhouse Square, has pumped out barrels of Francis Xavier Matt’s trademark regional beers alongside its soft drinks and premium microbrews.
+In-depth tours of the compact family-owned facilities take you through the entire production process and drop you off in a velvet-lined Victorian tavern for your complimentary glasses of frothy root beer.